 Menu Position Update Interval Here you can set the interval in which the view is to be updated.
-To do this, enter a period in seconds in the input field and con- firm it with Apply .
+To do this, enter a period in seconds in the input field and con-

+Menu Position firm it with APPLY .
 Filter You can have the list entries filtered and displayed according to certain criteria.
 You can determine the number of entries displayed per page by entering the required number in View x per page .
-Use the () and () buttons to scroll one page forward and one page back.
-You can filter according to certain keywords within the configuration parameters by selecting the filter rule you want under Filter in x <option> y</option> and entering the search word in the input field. () launches filter operation.
+Use the and buttons to scroll one page forward and one page back.
+You can filter according to certain keywords within the configuration parameters by selecting the filter rule you want under Filter in x <option> y and entering the search word in the input</option> field.
+GO launches filter operation.
 Configuration elements Some lists contain configuration elements.
-You can therefore change the configuration of the correspond- ing list entry directly in the list.
+You can therefore change the configuration of the corresponding list entry directly in the list.
+Automatic Refre esh Interval 60 Seconds APPLY Configuration of the update interval View 20 per page